 This approach is highlighted by a host of projects and initiatives over the last 30+years.
 CEAC helped form and co-chair one of the first Canadian non-governmental brownfield development committees in the late 1990s.
 Twenty different stakeholders addressed health and environmental concerns related to the proposed remediation of a creosote contaminated site within Cochrane’s core.
 During its tenure, the committee met bi-monthly for 16 months, resulting in a significantly enhanced remedial action plan.

-Virtually all of CEAC’s funding is derived from the operation of the local Farmers’ Market.
+Virtually all of CEAC’s funding is derived from the operation of the Cochrane Farmers’ Market, an Alberta Approved Farmers’ Market.
 The market also helps fulfill another core belief of undertaking projects that encourage local environmental responsibility and a sense of community.
 The busy summer market is very popular with locals who enjoy the social aspect as much as supporting regional producers and artisans.

 Interested in becoming part of the CEAC volunteer team?
 Please visit our Membership page: